HiassofT/highspeed-sio/README.txt

 just use the "HISIO.COM" file.
 Otherwise have a look at the version table below that describes the different features:

 Filename                        Features
-               hotkeys   fast NMI handler   ROM-able HISIO.COM      yes       yes                no HISIOK.COM     no        yes                no HISIOKN.COM    no        no                 no HISION.COM     yes       no                 no HISIOR.COM     yes       yes                yes HISIORK.COM    no        yes                yes HISIORKN.COM   no        no                 yes HISIORN.COM    yes       no                 yes
+               coldstart   hotkeys   fast NMI handler   ROM-able HISIO.COM      yes         yes       yes                no HISIOK.COM     yes         no        yes                no HISIOKN.COM    yes         no        no                 no HISION.COM     yes         yes       no                 no HISIOR.COM     yes         yes       yes                yes HISIORK.COM    yes         no        yes                yes HISIORKN.COM   yes         no        no                 yes HISIORN.COM    yes         yes       no                 yes

 Explanation of the features:

+* coldstart

+Pressing SHIFT+RESET does a coldstart instead of a warmstart.
+All versions of the patch support this feature, but there are some
+restrictions:

+- This feature is not available when using patchrom to patch an "old" (rev. A or B) OS, pressing RESET always results in a coldstart.

+- This feature is also not available when using the MyIDE "soft" (flashcart) OSes.
+Please use the builtin MyIDE OS or Highspeed SIO Patch keystrokes instead.

 * hotkeys:

-The keyboard IRQ routine of the OS is patched and you can enable/disable/reset the SIO patch using various keystrokes.
-Look at the next section for a list of available keystrokes.
+The keyboard IRQ routine of the OS is patched and you can control the SIO patch using various keystrokes:

+SHIFT+CONTROL+S    Clear SIO speed table and enable highspeed SIO SHIFT+CONTROL+N    Disable highspeed SIO (normal speed) SHIFT+CONTROL+H    Enable highspeed SIO SHIFT+CONTROL+DEL  Coldstart Atari

 * fast NMI handler:

-This installs a faster NMI handler so that the highest possible SIO speed (126kbit/sec) works reliably.
-Without the patch only spees up to 110kbit/sec work reliably, 126kbit operation results in intermittant errors.
+This installs a faster NMI handler so that the highest possible SIO speed (POKEY divisor 0, 126kbit/sec) works reliable.
+Without the patch only speeds up to 110kbit/sec (divisor 1) work reliable, 126kbit operation results in intermittant errors.

 The drawback is that some programs might not work correctly with the patched NMI handler (although I currently don't know of any).